Hachi1/quicklook/README.md

 ```

 We see that we have a backward run of FLEXPART with mother and global mother and a smaller nested domain.
 The output time step is 3 hours and we have 5 vertical levels 0-4.

+### Plotting resuls ###

+We decided to

+## Configuring and modifying QuickLook ##

+The idea is to provide a user full control over the QuickLook.
+As a stub for this feature, there is a file *config.py*, where you can configure some constants, currently only step for plotting meridians and parallels for mother and nested domains.